JagJones/Invasive_Plants/README.md

 - Pull down from the repo.
 - Change into 'Invasive_Plants' directory.
 - Install packages using `pip install -r requirements.txt`
+- Open the virtual environment using `source venv/bin/activate`
+- Run the notebook within the virtual environment using `jupyter notebook`

 ### *Goals